openframeworks/ofBook/chapters/OOPs!/chapter.md

 This is also the power of OOP and inheritance: by allowing to use a base class and add some specific behaviors, overwriting some of the behaviors of a class, creating a subset of instances / objects with slightly different behaviors.
 The great thing about this is it's reusability, we're using the 'mother' class as a starting point, using all its capabilities but we overwrite one of its methods to give it more flexibility.
 Going back to the initial version of our Ball class (step 1) we'll build some 'daughter' classes based on its main characteristics (motion behaviors and shape) but we'll distinguish each inherited subClass by using a different color on its drawing method.
-**[MH: Give the reader an idea of what you are going to do.
-E.g. why you are changing the Mother class, what the daughter class will be doing.
-You could use a figure (tree diagram of some sort) here that gives the reader an idea of the class hierarchy you are building]**

 Your Ball header file should look like this:

 ```cpp